 – Describe, anticipate and avoid potential challenges and non-compliance.

 With 26 years of experience in the medical device industry, Adrian’s knowledge of new product development combined with EU regulatory requirements enables him to provide a balanced interpretation of the needs and expectations of both competent authorities and manufacturers.
-His current responsibilities at NAMSA involve regulatory, quality, biological evaluation and medical writing—working with a broad range of devices including drug-device combination products.
+He works with a broad range of devices including drug-device combination products.

 Prior to working at NAMSA, Adrian was Head of Notified Body for the UK Notified Body SGS.
 Before working with the notified body, he was Global Clinical Affairs and Regulatory Manager for Medical Devices, with responsibility for conformity assessment activities of high risk (class III) devices under the Medical Device Directive (MDD).